atonizzo/seatalk_wifi/README.md

 client.
 This connection can be directly used with chart plotters such as [OpenCPN](https://opencpn.org/).

-The main advantages of this board are:
+The advantages of this solution are:

-- Allows older instrumentation using SeaTalk1 to be connected to newer chartplotters using NMEA and WiFI
+- Allows older instrumentation using SeaTalk1 to be connected to newer chartplotters using NMEA via WiFI
+- The WiFi link allows the instrumentatio to be installed in out-of-the-way location thus freeing space in the navigation area
 - The board can be installed very close to the data source and does not require laying out data cables to a chart plotter.
 All that is needed is a 12 Volt connection to the battery

 ## Hardware
-The hardware is made up of a simple board that will connect to to a 12V source on the right side and to a Seatalk connector on the other (see PCB layout pictures below).
-The board provides 12V to power the target instrument so that the only connection needed for the system to work is a 12V from the boat electrical panel.
+The hardware is made up of a simple board with pads to connect to to a 12V source on one side and to a Seatalk connector on the other (see PCB layout pictures below).
+The board supplies 12V to power the target instrument so that the only connection needed for the system to work is a 12V from the boat electrical panel.

-The circuit is not fused and it is expected that a 1A fused be provided by the installer.
+The circuit is not fused and it is expected that a 1A fused be provided during the installation.

 ### Schematic
 ![Seatalk_wifi Schematic](pictures/seatalk_wifi.svg)

-During the development of the board I noticed that the Raymarine instrument I was connected to (an ST40 wind instrument) was very finnicky about loading of the SeaTalk serial line.
-To isolate the Raymarine instrument from the rest of the circuitry Q2 acts as a buffer.
+During the development of the circuit it was noticed that the Raymarine instrument being used (an ST40 wind instrument) was very sensitive about loading of the SeaTalk serial line.
+To isolate the SeaTalk data line from the rest of the circuitry Q2 acts as a buffer.

-U1 implemnts a switching regulator rated at least to 2A.
-An original version of this board designed with a linear regulator showed that the regulator tended to overheat, which prompted a redesign with a switching one.
+U1 implements a regulator rated to least 2A.
+An earlier version of this board designed with a linear regulator showed that the regulator tended to overheat, which prompted a redesign using a switching topology.

 ### PCB Layout

-The board has been designed with KiCad and the fabrication files are provided in the fab/ directory.
+The board has been designed using KiCad and the fabrication files are provided in the fab/ directory.

 Board dimensions are 31 mm x 22 mm.